Life in the ’80s was Trippy!

-Kids today just don’t get it… the 80’s was different!
+Kids today just don’t get it… the 80’s felt like a completely different world.

 Ah, the Classic Boom-Box.
-In the 80’s, FULL STERIO blaring directly into your ear hole, was the only way a true connoisseur would listen to music.
-Unlike the miniature iPods of today, you didn’t need space in your pocket or bag, because a Boom-Box sat quite comfortably, on your shoulder.
+In the 80s, FULL STEREO blaring directly into your ear hole was the only way a true connoisseur would listen to music.
+Unlike the miniature iPods of today, you didn’t need space in your pocket or bag, because a Boom-Box sat quite comfortably, on top of your shoulder.

-Pizza Hut was a very different thing in the 1980’s and 90’s… they were like a proper family restaurant.
+Pizza Hut was a very different thing in the 1980s and 90s… it was like a proper family restaurant.
 The whole family would go and get served deep-panned pizzas in real, pipping hot, skillets.
-It was tasty stuff, and smelled awesome too.
-When we were lucky enough to go ourselves, we had to dress-up.
+It was tasty stuff and smelled awesome too.
+When we were lucky enough to go ourselves, we even had to dress up.
 Because it was an event. -Not Church dress-up mind you, but still, not MacDonald’s causals either.

 All I wanna say on this is, smoking indoors was a normal, everyday, thing.
-It was a normal thing to walk into a shop, or venue and to be greeted by a wall of smoke.
+It was normal to walk into a shop, or venue, and to be greeted by a wall of smoke.
 And everything was stained with smoke, cigarette butts were littered all over the place, and Singles were available to purchase from all good corner stores.
-Even after a delicious meal, one could draw their favourite brand and light up, there and then, in the middle of the restaurant!
+Even after a delicious meal, you could light up your favourite brand, right there and then, in the middle of the restaurant!

 Yes, phones used to be attached to wires, and the wires had to be plugged into a socket.
-That was the entire logic of the world in the 1980’s.
+That was the entire logic of the world in the 1980s.
 How else would you send the voice noises?
 TV remote controls were kids, sitting on the floor in front of their parents.
 Don’t ask me how the TV signal worked, because it doesn’t matter… wasn’t reliable anyway, all we watched all day was flickering.
-All I know is, if you wanted to talk to somebody while not in their presence, you needed to tell them to be next to a phone, which was always attached to a wall, somewhere.
+If you wanted to talk to somebody while not in their presence, you needed to tell them to be near a phone, which was always attached to a wall, somewhere.

-I know you can get everything online nowadays, but in the 80’s the Market was the place to go, for food and other items, from all over the world.
-None tested to local standards, but that’s what made it affordable.
+I know you can get everything online nowadays, but in the 80s the Market was the place to go for food and other stuff, -from all over the world.
+None tested to local standards mind you, but that’s what made it so affordable.
 Markets were a weekly activity for most families and it was where we always bought fruit and veg.
-It was the reason we all had Velcro wallets and wore bum-bags/fanny-packs; to keep our money safe when literally stuck in the crowd.
-The Stall keepers were vibrant and passionate, and cared -even if only trying to “flog” you something.
+It was the reason we all had Velcro wallets and wore bum-bags/fanny packs; to keep our money safe when literally stuck in the crowd.
+The stall keepers were vibrant and passionate and cared, -even if only trying to “flog” you something.
 Whereas nowadays, many Sales Assistants get paid a wage and really couldn’t care less about what they sold (I too was once a Sales Assistant, and speak with some authority on the matter).

 Related: The Art of becoming a Cynic…